-- empty property addresses (including postcodes) - properties identified as in receipt of a discount and what this is - properties where an empty homes council tax surcharge has been applied. - properties identified as exempt and their classification

-- start date for property becoming empty - property Council Tax Band.
+- Empty property addresses (including postcodes) - Properties identified as in receipt of a discount and what this is - Properties where an empty homes council tax surcharge has been applied - · Properties identified as exempt and their classification - Start date for property becoming empty - Property Council Tax Band

-In some local authority areas, there may be challenges with social rented stock becoming long-term empty.
-Examples of this can include out of management stock for scheduled demolition, regeneration projects or renovation projects.
-While Empty Homes work focuses on privately owned empty homes only, it may be helpful to include details of empty social rented stock within the Strategic Empty Homes Framework as it may indicate wider issues that will limit the potential to return privately owned empty properties to use.
-This information can be presented in a table and supported by contextual information about stock condition, housing pressures, community safety etc.
+While Empty Homes work focuses on privately owned empty homes only, it may be helpful to include details of empty social rented stock (for example stock scheduled for demolition, regeneration projects or renovation projects) as it may indicate wider issues that will limit the potential to return privately owned empty properties to use.
+If required, this information can be presented in a table and supported by contextual information about stock condition, housing pressures, community safety etc.